LoukasTheUhhh/Together/Info/Grouplets.md

 ```
 ******
 ### Storage Grouplets
-Storage Grouplets are grouplets that store global variables,lists and more.The variables will not be global until it is connected with a runner.
+Storage Grouplets are the brain of the Grouplets,they store global variables,lists and more.The variables will not be global until it is connected with a runner.
 Here is how to make one:
 ```